Anthony843511/DBcommit-Bench/README.md

 - Extensive experiments prove our method outperforms traditional testing tools and vanilla LLM prompting strategies.
 Fine-tuning on our benchmark also consistently improves LLMs' domain capabilities.

 All datasets, code and evaluation scripts will be fully open-sourced.
-The dataset and partial code have been open-sourced, and we are actively organizing the remaining materials.
+The dataset and code have been open-sourced, and we are actively organizing the remaining materials.